snoplus/smellie/README.md

 a scattering module in the embedded led light injection entity

-* file and function names are a work in progress but should be changed to be more self-explanatory, e.g. laserSwitch.py instead of SmellieRS.py pysepiaUser.py instead of safepysepia.py
+* file and function names are a work in progress but should be changed to be more self-explanatory, e.g. pysepiaUser.py instead of safepysepia.py

 * please update when altering or adding to code

 Contains:
-- fibreSwitch.py -- Contains the commands for controlling the fibre switch -- SetFSChannel(x) changes the fibre switch channel via serial port to the channel "x", between 1 and 70 -- SetIOChannels(i, o) changes the fibre switch channel via serial port to the input channel "i", between 1 and 5, and output channel "o", between 1 and 14
+* fibreSwitch.py - Contains the commands for controlling the fibre switch
++ SetFSChannel(x): changes the fibre switch channel via serial port to the channel "x", between 1 and 70
++ SetIOChannels(i, o): changes the fibre switch channel via serial port to the input channel "i", between 1 and 5, and output channel "o", between 1 and 14

-                        * The calculation of the overall channel number "x" from the input and output channels is done automatically by the function
+- laserSwitch.py -- Contains the commands for controlling the laser switch -- ChannelUp(): changes the selected channel up by 1 -- Execute(): switches the active channel to the selected channel, and then waits 30 seconds to allow the SEPIA Unit to reset
+                 -- GetSelectedChannel(): returns the selected channel as shown on the Laser Switch's front panel 8-segment display

-- SmellieRS.py -- Contains the commands for the laser switch -- ChannelUp() change selected channel up one number (0-5) -- Execute() switches to selected channel and waits 30s to allow laser driver to reset -- GetDisplayChannel() returns selected channel -- GetLastChannel() returns currently active channel -- SetRSChannel(x) changes selected channel to "x" -- CheckExe() checks if Execute() command is in progress (hardware freezes user out while laser switch is happening so software needs to be aware of this)
+                 -- GetActiveChannel(): returns the currently active channel as shown on the Laser Switch's front panel LEDs -- SetSelectedChannel(x): changes the selected channel to "x", between 0 and 5 inclusive -- CheckExecution(): checks if the Execute() command is currently in progress (the hardware locks out user-control while switching between lasers, so the software needs to be aware of this)

+(code below still needs to be cleaned up)

 - pysepia.py -- Contains the basic commands of the laser driver box -- These are just the default C++ functions in python wrappers.